 Expect and Embrace Change

 Beyond Series A, it is possible – perhaps likely – that some of the company’s earlier hires may not be the best people for the next stage of growth.
 As a venture scales, the need arises to bring in more experienced and seasoned talent – sometimes this is to complement the existing team but, in many cases, it is necessary to make replacements (it may even require a change of CEO).
-Whilst this is never an easy process, it’s important to keep an objective and open mind in order to recognise where the evolution of the business demands changes in personnel.
+While this is never an easy process, it’s important to keep an objective and open mind in order to recognise where the evolution of the business demands changes in personnel.

 The journey from Series A to Series B can be tricky and often represents a period of significant adjustment in the company culture as it becomes a fully commercial entity.
 However, with the right people on board, the transition can be navigated smoothly and successfully.